section-engineering-education/engineering-education/articles/flask-crud-api/index.md

 In this tutorial, we will create a fully working Restful API with flask and Mysql database.
-Restful APIs makes it possible to establish communication between the backend and the frontend mobile and web applications, we will be using Flask-SQLAlchemy.
-Flask-SQLAlchemy is an extension python library for the flask web framework that adds SQLAlchemy to the flask project.
+Restful APIs makes it possible to establish communication between the backend and the the frontend of mobile and web applications.
+Flask-SQLAlchemy is a Flask extension library that we will use to add SQLAlchemy to the flask project.
 SQLAlchemy is an Object Relational Mapper that provides access to SQL databases through python objects.

 ### Prerequisites
 1. [Python](https://www.python.org/downloads/) installed on your computer.